FAQs - Payroll

 Q. How much will it cost to join the pension scheme?

-A. The contribution rate for Teachers Pension Scheme (TPS) is 6.4% of your pensionable pay.
+A. The contribution rate for is dependant on your salary (please see tables below).
 However, because the scheme is contracted out of SERPS (State Earnings Related Pension Scheme) you will pay a lower rate of National Insurance.
 A further saving is made as the pension contributions are tax exempt.
-For example:

 Q. If I leave the University what will happen to my pension?

-A. When you leave the University the payroll team will send leaver details to your pension scheme provider.
+A. When you leave the University the Pensions Officer in the payroll team will send leaver details to your pension scheme provider.
 If you are retiring they will use the information to calculate and pay your pension benefits.

 If however you are leaving the University but will be employed elsewhere and your new employer is covered by the same pension scheme you will be able to continue your membership.